hpc-workshops/llnl-maestro-workflows/episodes/03-maestro-and-mpi.md

 ::: challenge

 Create a YAML file for a value of `-p` of 0.999 (the default value is 0.8) for the case where we have a single node and 4 parallel processes.
+Run this workflow with Maestro to make sure your script is working.

 :::::: solution